-- 7.4.1 The main risks to delivery at pace are being able to quickly recruit additional staffing resource to support the project to deliver within the required timescales, and the availability of properties to purchase.
-To mitigate the resourcing issue there will be a need to recruit temporary agency staff initially to be able to secure the additional resource quickly. - 7.4.2 There is a risk that the Council will be unable to identify the right properties on the market but the project will be led by existing staff with extensive experience of acquiring and refurbishing properties and so there is good knowledge and contacts within the housing market. - 7.4.3 Delays in the conveyancing process may impact on timelines.
+- 7.4.1 The main risk to delivery is being able to purchase and repair properties in the limited timescale available (completion required by March 2024).
+To enable delivery at pace, it may be a requirement to purchase new build properties directly from developers. - 7.4.2 Reduction in timescales due to approval process.
+MOU submission due on 15th September 2023 and 60% (£233,640) of the first tranche of funding is required to be spent by mid December 2023 - 7.4.3 There is a risk that the Council will be unable to identify the right properties on the open market, but the project will be led by existing staff with extensive experience of acquiring and refurbishing properties and so there is good knowledge and contacts within the housing market. - 7.4.4 Delays in the conveyancing process may impact on timelines.